Must-Have Garden Tools for Gardeners

 Cultivator

 A cultivator is essentially a rake that allows you to get through dense, rocky soil to remove weeds.
-I use a cultivator all the time to keep Creeping Charlie out of my garden (Creeping Charlie is an invasive weed species, not a weird neighbor, just to be clear.)
+I use this Barebones cultivator all the time to keep Creeping Charlie out of my garden (Creeping Charlie is an invasive weed species, not a weird neighbor, just to be clear.)

 This gardening tool is also great for deep digging when you want to aerate the soil in your garden.
 Soil aeration helps to aid optimum nutrient absorption in your plants.